Thank you for donating to The Outward Bound Trust!. Your first payment has been authorised and your subscription has been setup!

 Evidence in our latest Social Impact Report shows that, through observing their pupils' progress and achievements during the course, teaching staff can increase their understanding of their pupils' abilities, improve their relationships with pupils and, in some cases, further develop their own teaching skills.

 72% of teachers agreed that the course had given them the opportunity to support pupils in a more targeted way and 80% of teachers said they gained in some way themselves from the course.

-All participants including Visiting Staff must complete an enrolment and medical form, which must be returned to us no later than four weeks prior to your course start date.
+All participants including Visiting Staff must complete an enrolment and medical form, which must be returned to us no later than six weeks prior to your course start date.

 We recommend that you visit our dedicated resource area and download our pre-course learning materials.
 We encourage participants to work through these activities prior to attending their Outward Bound course.
 This can help them to feel more prepared for the experience, often resulting in enhanced learning from the course.